Play-to-earn. If you haven't heard of it, let Grimes break it down for you.

-Today we will be talking about yet another acronym in the crypto space.
+Today we will be talking about yet another acronym in crypto space.
 One that is likely to become as important as DeFi and NFTs and join the club of the most important applications of blockchain to date.
 We're talking about DAOs.

 c) Just pass.
 Holes give fences their unique flavor.

 💡 A fully decentralized and autonomous organization would require all the details to be written in stone.
 Or, in better terms, written in code.
-For example, what are the payment details for the association, Contractor X and Contractor Y; when would payments be made, when would the final consultation about the results be launched, and how long would it be open for voting.
-What are the voting thresholds to consider a vote approved or rejected, how is communication managed with the chosen contractor, and what happens if the job is not appropriately finished...
-Every detail would need to be laid out because the app doesn’t take decisions or ask questions; it executes the tasks.
+What are the payment details for the association, Contractor X and Contractor Y; when would payments be made, when would the final consultation about the results be launched and for how long it would be open for voting.
+What are the voting thresholds to consider a vote approved or rejected, how is communication managed with the chosen contractor, what happens in case the job is not appropriately finished...
+Every single detail would need to be laid out so that a machine could perform the approved task without bringing up any questions.